 The alarming rates of overdose deaths and new infectious disease cases resulting from the current opioid epidemic, and the evidence that people with OUD experience significantly better outcomes with M-OUD treatment make it clear that expanding access to M-OUD through treatment courts can play a pivotal role in improving the quality of life for people with OUD.
 The federal government has taken action to incentivize inclusion of M-OUD by requiring all treatment courts that receive federal grant funds to permit M-OUD.
 However, no one aspect of the system can provide the sole answer to bringing down rates of opioid involved morbidity and mortality.
 The answer to advancing evidence-based treatment must be system-wide, and comprehensive, strategies include increasing the number of trained M-OUD providers in both urban and rural communities, providing transportation options to treatment centers, and dispelling stigma and misunderstanding about substance use and M-OUD that cause communities to oppose medication based treatment facilities.

-More information on best practices for drug courts and expanding access to medication-based treatment can be found in the O’Neill Institute’s Report, Advancing the Evidence.
+More information on best practices for drug courts and expanding access to medication-based treatment can be found in the O’Neill Institute’s Report, Applying the Evidence.